Information regarding Testing Services.

 - No calculator allowed

-Reading and math scores will be given to you after you take the placement test and are available online within 24 hours after you complete your test.
-English Essay placement test results may take up to 5 business days.
+Reading and math scores will be given to you after you take the placement test and are available online within 24-48 hours after you complete your test.
+Writing Placement test results may take up to 7 business days.
 All scores will be posted on the accessECC portal.

 - Need help logging into accessECC portal?
 Get instructions

 If you’re not happy with your first attempt, you may retake the placement tests, provided you have not started a math, English, or reading course.
 You are encouraged to take our math assessment at least twice and spend time in the learning modules to help you brush-up on your skills.
-Practicing basic arithmetic without a calculator is a must!
 If you’re still not satisfied, you may appeal your placement.
 Review placement test appeal procedure for more information.

 - Students do not need to complete all three placement tests on the same day.
 Each placement test may take longer than 2 hours.
 It is best to be rested before attempting another placement test to achieve the best score.

 - All math placement including SAT, ACT, PARC, GED tests expire in two years.
-All English and reading placement tests including ACT, SAT, PARC, GED expire in 5 years.
+All Writing and Reading placement tests including ACT, SAT, PARC, GED expire in 5 years.

-- Students may take the reading and English placement test a second time provided they have not enrolled in a the sequence of reading or English courses.
-Once enrolled in the reading or English courses, a student may not take the English or reading placement test a second time unless they file an appeal.
+- Students may take the Reading and Writing placement test twice, provided they have not enrolled in a the sequence of reading or English courses.
+Once enrolled in the reading or English courses, a student may not take the Writing or Reading placement test a second time unless they file an appeal.

-- The ALEKS math placement test is designed to be taken 5 times within a year with 6 months of the learning module.
+- The ALEKS math placement test is designed to be taken 5 times within a year.
 Once a student enrolls in a math course, the student may not take the math placement test again unless they file an appeal.